Raspberries and Kohlrabi

 • Pour the cheesecake batter over the brownie batter.

-• Bake at 350 degrees Fahrenheit for 40-50 minutes or until a toothpick inserted in the center comes out with very moist crumbs clinging to it.
+• Bake for 40-50 minutes or until a toothpick inserted in the center comes out with very moist crumbs clinging to it.
 Remember the brownies will continue to bake as they cool.

 • Cool completely before using the parchment paper to lift the brownies from the pan and cut them into squares.